cc24853/Final_Project_Documentation/README.md

 program using vi, working with the kernel, learning about root permissions, installing and removing drivers, then storing them in the proper library.

+REPLAN:
+So the past idea of write a driver that turns on and off was a bust.
+The mouse guide I was given left out important details like addresses, so I went to open source.

+After various fiddling, I found something that worked, made some very small modifications to it and got it to work

+2 hours later:

+So it turns out that the mosue works even if it has no mouse driver installed.
+I need to fix this before moving forward.
+Sigh.

 Citations used:
 http://freesoftwaremagazine.com/articles/drivers_linux/
 https://stackoverflow.com/questions/38857741/is-dynamic-linker-part-of-kernel-or-gcc-library-on-linux-systems
+Open scource code used